shishupal082/ftp-application/FTP/app_readme.txt

 select * from file_details where fileUsername = {username} and filename = {filename}
 insert into file_details (username,filename,subject,heading,uploadedby) values();
 update table file_details set deletedby="", deleted=true where username="username" and filename="filename";

-add password encryption env config
-    - by default it will be false
-    - encryption only in java script for password

 Add user agent detection support for /download/file/username/filename Add GA for UI tracking